Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Introduction

 In the present linear Gaussian setting, $\EIG$ admits an analytic expression, which also extends to infinite dimensions~\cite{AlexanderianGloorGhattas16,AlexanderianSaibaba18}; see Section~\ref{sec:bayesIP} for details.
 We consider the problem of finding an optimal subset of size $k$ from a set of $\Ns$ candidate sensor locations such that $\EIG$ is maximized.
 This is a challenging optimization problem with combinatorial complexity.
 An exhaustive search for an optimal subset is impractical for even modest values of $\Ns$ and $k$.
 For example, with $\Ns = 100$ and $k = 20$, an exhaustive search for an optimal sensor placement requires ${100\choose 20} = \mathcal{O}(10^{20})$ function evaluations.
 A standard approach for obtaining a near optimal solution is to follow a greedy strategy, where sensors are chosen one at a time: at each step, we choose a sensor that results in the largest incremental increase in the value of $\EIG$.

-Using a greedy approach for finding near optimal sensor placements is a popular approach and has long been used in finite-dimensional parameter estimation problems.
+A greedy approach for finding near optimal sensor placements is a popular approach and has long been used in finite-dimensional parameter estimation problems.
 This approach is simple to implement.
 It is also built on a solid theoretical foundation and admits an approximation guarantee~\cite{KrauseGolovin14,NemhauserWolseyFisher78}.
-This is rooted in a key property of the $\EIG$ in the linear Gaussian setup: \emph{submodularity}~\cite{KelmansKimelfeld83, KrauseSinghGuestrin08,ShamaiahBanerjeeVikalo10}; see Section~\ref{sec:submodular}.
+This is rooted in a key property of $\EIG$ in the linear Gaussian setup: \emph{submodularity}~\cite{KelmansKimelfeld83, KrauseSinghGuestrin08,ShamaiahBanerjeeVikalo10}; see Section~\ref{sec:submodular}.
 However, the existing proofs for submodularity of $\EIG$ consider only the finite-dimensional parameter estimation problems~\cite{KrauseSinghGuestrin08,ShamaiahBanerjeeVikalo10}.
-Greedy sensor placement for maximizing the $\EIG$ has also been considered for inverse problems governed by PDEs~\cite{AlexanderianDiazRaoEtAl25,EswarRaoSaibaba25}.
+Greedy sensor placement for maximizing $\EIG$ has also been considered for PDE-based inverse problems~\cite{AlexanderianDiazRaoEtAl2026,EswarRaoSaibaba2026}.
 In practical computations, one considers a discretized version of the inverse problem, in which case the theoretical results regarding submodularity of $\EIG$ apply.

 However, in the infinite-dimensional inverse problems under study, a rigorous function-space formulation of the problem is essential.
 This is important from both theoretical and practical perspectives.
 Namely, a rigorous infinite-dimensional formulation guides suitable choices for the prior covariance operator, the definition of the OED objective, and consistent discretization schemes for the different components of the problem.
-It is therefore of interest to establish the submodularity property of $\EIG$ in an infinite-dimensional setting as well.
+It is therefore of interest to establish the submodularity property of the EIG in an infinite-dimensional setting as well.
 To our knowledge, this has not been considered in the literature.

 In this article, we prove that $\EIG$ is a monotone submodular function in linear Gaussian inverse problems on infinite-dimensional real separable Hilbert spaces.
 Keeping the discussion in a function space setting leads to elegant arguments and helps provide key structural insights that remain relevant for finite-dimensional problems.
 We also discuss computational considerations and outline efficient implementations of the greedy procedure.
 In particular, we incorporate formulations that maximally exploit the problem structure and adopt a key tool from submodular optimization---lazy greedy.
 The latter is well-known in combinatorial optimization and the computer science communities, but is underutilized in sensor placement problems for infinite-dimensional inverse problems governed by PDEs.